inkarkat/tmux-open/README.md

 Put `set -g @open-opener-command 'my-opener'` in `tmux.conf`.

+> How can I change the default command for opening the web search?

+Put `set -g @open-searcher-command 'my-searcher'` in `tmux.conf`.

 > How can I change the default search engine to "duckduckgo" or any other one?

 Put `set -g @open-S 'https://www.duckduckgo.com/'` in `tmux.conf`